clk-project/clk/README.md

 We decided to put all that in a single framework.

-For more information of all that comes with click-project, see [#features].
+For more information of all that comes with clk, see [#features].

 # Inspirations?

-click-project is inspired by several other great command line tools.
+clk is inspired by several other great command line tools.
 Just to name a few of them:

 * [git](https://git-scm.com/)
 * [homebrew](http://brew.sh/)